 "My first ever night/long exposure photography - and what a beautiful place to try it out - I couldn't have wished for more helpful and talented people to help - Charlotte was so encouraging and there was nothing she couldn't or wouldn't do to make our trip as comfortable and enjoyable as possible.
 Highly recommend this trip" - Nathalie Rouquette

-In 2017 the Tulips of Amsterdam photo tour will once again run with the support of the Guild of Photographers from the 24th - 28th April - an extra day longer this year and inclusive of all accommodation and food.
+In 2018 I am taking a break from running the tour, but in 2019 the Tulips of Amsterdam photo tour will once again return - an extra day longer this year and inclusive of all accommodation and food.
 The tour will be a unique opportunity to experience the Dutch bulb fields in a small group of like minded, enthusiastic photographers.

 Join us for a fantastic colourful 4 day photographic journey in Holland.
 A complete sensory experience.
 This tour offers a full 4 day itinerary, offering a diverse range of photographic opportunities.
 Explore the Colourful bulb fields of North Holland, visit the world famous Keukenhof Gardens, enjoy a guided photo tour of Amsterdam, photograph beautiful windmills and traditional Dutch villages ; all whilst enjoying the company of other like minded photographers.